 Pie is good.
-You can win friends with pie.
-This is based on a traditional mince and onion pie.
-There are lots of things you can add and change as you go.
-You can change the seasoning, add some extra vegetables in there and maybe even swap the soya mince out for lentils if you wanted.
+Especially this pie.
+Based on a traditional English mince and onion pie recipe, this meal is warmingly hearty, not to mention adaptable.
+Try it with your favourite seasoning, add some extra vegetables in there and maybe even swap the soya mince out for lentils!

 The filling can also be frozen and then used at a future date.

 - Finely chop the onion and soften in a large pan with the oil.

 - Once softened, add the soya mince and cook-off, stirring frequently, for about 5 minutes.
 The kind of soya mince I used needed to be rehydrated first so make sure you follow the instructions for that.
 If you are using frozen, break it up a bit and add it to the pan.

 - Add in the gravy, ketchup, Henderson’s, pepper and oregano to the pan.
 Stir it all together then cook over a medium heat.
 Try to reduce the mixture down so that it’s not too wet.
 You should be able to drag a spoon through the pan and have the mixture stay apart for a few seconds.

 - This can then be refrigerated until you are ready to use it.
 It will freeze too so you can make lots this time and then defrost ahead of time in the future.

 - Get your pie dish or dishes ready and roll out the shortcrust pastry as per the instructions so you have enough to cover the bottom and the sides of your dish.
 This is a proper pie, not a stew with a puff pastry hat on.

 - Line the bottom and sides of your dish with the pastry and then blind bake at 200C for around 15 mins until the pastry turns golden.
 You can prick the pastry on the bottom of the pan with a knife to stop it rising up and help it cook a little better.